mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/bastion-hosts/index.md

 For example, configure the following bastion host settings in the `inventory.yaml` file:

-* `bastion_hosts`: lists the hosts through which a proxy SSH connection can be made.
+* `bastion.hosts` lists the hosts through which a proxy secure shell connection can be made.
    A host from this list is selected randomly for each SSH connection.
-* `bastion_user`: specifies the user account used to open the SSH connection into the hosts listed as `bastion_hosts`.
+* `ansible_user` specifies the user account used to open the secure shell connection into the hosts listed as `bastion.hosts`.
-* `bastion_port`: specifies the port used to open the SSH connection into the hosts listed as `bastion_hosts`.
+* `ansible_port` specifies the port used to open the secure shell connection into the hosts listed as `bastion.hosts`.

 The following example illustrates how to configure these settings in the `inventory.yaml` file: